 With medium-chain fatty acids that are quickly and easily digested, coconut oil has special stimulating effects on brain functioning that no saturated fat provides.
-Ingesting coconut oil benefits your brain by providing immediate and long-lasting energy.
+Ingesting it benefits your brain by providing immediate and long-lasting energy.
 This sudden stimulation “wakes up” your brain and improves your mental awareness and cognitive functioning.

 Studies have also shown that ingesting coconut oil significantly increases the production (and resulting number) of ketone bodies in the blood.
 Your brain requires “food” for energy and utilizes ketones for optimum nourishment.
 A 2013 study published in Biomedical Journal found the medium-chain triglycerides in a ketone-boosting diet to be “one of the most effective therapies for drug-resistant epilepsy.”
-Coconut oil use may even reduce the incidence of serious degenerative mental conditions such as Alzheimer’s.
+The oil use may even reduce the incidence of serious degenerative mental conditions such as Alzheimer’s.

 3. Fight Fungal Infections

-For fighting fungal infections, the benefits of coconut oil’s natural healing capabilities exceed those of products provided at your local drugstore—in fact, a study published in the Journal of Medicinal Food in June 2007 advised that “Coconut oil should be used in the treatment of fungal infections.”
+For fighting fungal infections, the benefits of the oil’s natural healing capabilities exceed those of products provided at your local drugstore—in fact, a study published in the Journal of Medicinal Food in June 2007 advised that “Coconut oil should be used in the treatment of fungal infections.”
 When the body succumbs to a fungal infection, a number of possible afflictions may arise, ranging from mild discomfort and fever to severe bouts of infection that spread to other parts of the body (even the brain, lungs, and internal organs), requiring hospitalization—some of these afflictions may even result in death.
 According to a 2013 article in Science Daily, fungal infections cause more than 1.3 million deaths worldwide annually.
-You can greatly reduce your chances of having a bout of life-altering or life-threatening illness related to a fungal infection, however, and coconut oil can play a role.
+You can greatly reduce your chances of having a bout of life-altering or life-threatening illness related to a fungal infection, however, and the oil can play a role.

 To help prevent against fungal infections, use: